revaturelabs/interviewquestions/InterviewSpecificQuestions/Python/Python_Interview_Ques.md

   ---

-31.John wants to print a single string 10 times using only one print statement.
+30. John wants to print a single string 10 times using only one print statement.
 How can he do that?

 ![Simple](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)

 <details><summary><b>Show Answer </b></summary>
 <blockquote>

-- If we wants to print a single string 10 times using only one print statement,we can use `*` operator.
+- If we want to print a single string 10 times using only one print statement, we can use the `*` operator.

 ```python
 x="Hi"